 Once everything is fine, signup for the new host and play around for some time to make the environment familiar.

 Finally you can inform them to start the task of transferring your site to the new host.
 You need to have a FTP account with old host and provide the same to the new host.

 - Your new host will transfer the complete hosting account if they support it.
 For example, if both old and new hosts using cPanel hosting then the whole cPanel can be transferred to new host.
-You need to provide your old hosting login credentials to new hosting to initiate transfer.
+You need to provide your old hosting login credentials to new hosting company to initiate the transfer.

 - If you don’t prefer some other person handling your content then you can upload the content on your own using FTP.
 Checkout our articles on FileZilla guide for beginners and moving live site to localhost.